Federal Parliament of Nepal: Parliament House

+From the beginning of democracy in Nepal till 2008 all the legislative activities were held in the Gallery Baithak.
+However, the Parliament shifted to the ICC in New Baneshwar after the HoR members increased to 601 following the election of the Constituent Assembly.

+Until September 2025, both houses of the federal parliament met at the International Convention Centre in New Baneshwor, Kathmandu.
+On 9 September 2025, anti-government demonstrators stormed the convention centre as part of the Gen Z protests.
+The building was vandalised and subsequently set alight.
+Demonstrators also stormed the nearby Singha Durbar government complex and razed the main building, which houses the offices of the prime minister and other government ministers.

+A new parliament building is being constructed within the premises of the Singha Durbar complex, which houses most government offices.

 Composition

-According to the Constitution of Nepal 2015, Nepal has a two-chamber parliament (संसद), consisting of the House of Representatives and the National Assembly, with the President of Nepal acting as their head.
+According to the Constitution of Nepal 2015, Nepal has a two-chamber parliament (संसद), consisting of the Pratinidhi Sabha and the Rastriya Sabha, with the President of Nepal acting as their head.

 President of Nepal

 The President of the Federal Democratic Republic of Nepal (नेपालको राष्ट्रपति) is the head of state of Nepal and commander in chief of the Nepalese Armed Forces.
 The office was created in May 2008 after the country was declared as a republic.
 The first President of Nepal was Ram Baran Yadav.
 The current president is Ram Chandra Poudel.
 He is the third president of the country.